geophile/marcel/README.md

 map (5 + 6)
 ```

 which prints `11`.
-In a situation like this, marcel also permits you to omit `map`; it is
+Marcel permits the `map` operator to be inferred,
-implied, so this also works:
+so this also works:

 ```shell script
 (5 + 6)
 ```

+In general, you can elide `map` from any pipeline.

 Executables
 -----------